 March 18, 2014

-Tango only happens when the two dancers are fully immersed in the music and deeply connected to each other.
-There cannot be tango between two beginners who don't listen to the music, are physically detached, emotionally disconnected, and unable to communicate their feelings (see Tango Is a Feeling).
+True tango cannot happen between two novices who fixate on steps while neglecting the music and their partner, remaining physically distant, emotionally detached, and unable to communicate their feelings (see Tango Is a Feeling).
 They dance like two individuals bickering and disagreeing with each other.
-In contrast, mature dancers flow together seamlessly.
-They lose themselves in the music, letting the music resonate with them, enabling them to find the onnection.
-As a result, they dance like two soulmates in perfect agreement.
-This agreement is what makes tango intoxicating.
+In contrast, experienced dancers move as one, effortlessly synchronized.
+They lose themselves in the music, allow it to resonate within them, stiring shared emotions, and enabling them to forge a deep connection.
+As a result, they dance like soulmates in perfect agreement—a harmony that makes tango so intoxicating.

-What we are looking for in tango is the connection and harmony between the dancers.
-A good tango partner doesn't have to be good-looking, but he/she must be a good match so dancing with him/her makes you feel the chemistry.
-Novice dancers tend to focus on steps and appearance, but these external things are superficial.
-What truely matters is the inner quality dancers bring to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness and finesse; her femininity, lightness, flexibility, obedience, agreeableness, adaptability and coordination; and the connection, understanding and harmony between them.
-Those who chase superficial things miss the essence of tango, just like those who overlook the core of love.
+Tango comes alive only when dancers fully immerse themselves in the experience—the music, the sentiment, the feeling, and, most importantly, the connection.
+A good partner doesn't need to be good-looking, but they must be a good match—with whom you feel a spark, a chemistry.
+Novice dancers often fixate on the outer layers, such as steps and technique.
+Yet what truly matters is the inner quality each dancer brings to the partnership: his masculinity, musicality, strength, leadership, protection, thoughtfulness, and finesse; her femininity, lightness, flexibility, agreeableness, adaptability, and coordination.
+Above all, it is the connection between them that defines the dance.
+Those who chase superficialities miss the essence of tango, just as those who overlook the soul of love.

-Tango is often compared to love because the two share a common pursuit.
-They both involve a relationship wherein the two sexes play distinct but complementary roles, seeking unity and harmony through commitment, understanding, cooperation, and accommodation.
-A reader, after read my post The Gender Roles in Tango, commented, “These ideas apply to real-life relationships too.”
-Indeed, the principles of tango have universal value, offering insights into achieving harmony in any partnership, be it romantic, social, or political (see The Lessons of Tango).
+Tango and love are often compared because they share a fundamental pursuit: connection.
+Both involve relationships where the two sexes embrace distinct yet complementary roles, working toward unity and harmony through mutual commitment, understanding, and cooperation.
+As one reader of my post The Gender Roles in Tango aptly observed, “These ideas apply to real-life relationships too.”
+Indeed, the principles of tango extend far beyond the dance floor, offering profound insights into how we cultivate harmony in all types of partnerships, be it romantic, social, or political (see Lessons from Tango).

-Tango is like marriage, what makes it work is not pressing your partner to follow your will, but being accommodating and cooperative.
-Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuff, but because the milonguero knows how to accommodate them.
-Surrendering, adapting, and seeking unity with one’s partner are far more essential than performing perfect steps (see Tango Is a Relationship).
+Voltaire once said: “What is tolerance?
+It is the consequence of humanity.
+We are all formed of fragility and error; let us pardon each other’s folly—this is the first law of nature.”
+Tango is like marriage; what makes it work is not pressing your partner to follow your will, but being cooperative and accommodating.
+Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuffs, but because the milonguero knows how to accommodate them.
+Surrendering, adapting, and seeking unity and harmony with one’s partner are far more essential than executing perfect steps (see Tango Is a Relationship).

 No comments: